AmazaspShumik/sklearn-bayes/README.md

 ### Contributions:

-There are several ways to contribute
+There are several ways to contribute (and all are welcomed)
- -- improve quality of existing code (find bugs, suggest optimization, etc.)
+     * improve quality of existing code (find bugs, suggest optimization, etc.)
- -- implement machine learning algorithm (it should be bayesian; you should also provide examples & notebooks) -- implement new ipython notebooks with examples
+     * implement machine learning algorithm (it should be bayesian; you should also provide examples & notebooks)
+     * implement new ipython notebooks with examples